Your poor brain becomes a cathouse where fractals copulate with exponents.

 In the nightmare, my petty problem — let’s go ahead and call her Petty Goblin — crisscrossed with the clown-in-chief who’s been ruining everybody’s day.
 Petty Goblins have personalities, just like cats and dogs.
 My Petty Goblin, host to a gargantuan chip on the shoulder, is kooky and manipulative all at once.

-I’m not thrilled with Morpheus the dream god for sticking two assholes in one nightmare for me, making my rest fitful and leaving me bone-tired the next day to deal with the fact that both assholes actually exist in wakefulness.
+I’m not thrilled with Morpheus, a god of dreams, for sticking two assholes in one nightmare for me, making my rest fitful and leaving me bone-tired the next day to deal with the fact that both assholes actually exist in wakefulness.